 Best Art in Milan

-Milan is an art lover's haven, even if you wouldn't necessarily guess so.
-Most visitors to Milan fly in and out of the magnificent Duomo and environs in ed.
-But Milan has a lot on offer culturally.
-One reason is that Leonardo da Vinci lived in Milan for 18 years.
+Milan is an art lover’s haven, even if you wouldn’t necessarily guess so.
+Most visitors to Milan fly in and out to see the magnificent Duomo.

 1. Leonardo’s The Last Supper in Santa Maria delle Grazie